Knowledge & Innovation-driven Regional Growth and Smart Specialisation

 In 2016, the annual Austrian Research and Technology Report presented a mid-term report on the implementation of the Austrian RTI Strategy including a chapter on Smart Specialisation in Austria.
 In 2016, a group of national and regional government experts presented a Policy Framework for smart specialisation in Austria seeking to establish a common understanding of the interaction of the national RTI Strategy with regional economic and innovation strategies.
 This partnership was initiated in the context of the Austrian implementation process of the EU Structural and Investment Funds (STRAT.AT 2020).

-ARMIN MAHRFEDERAL MINISTRY OF SCIENCE, RESEARCH AND ECONOMY STANDORT@BMWFW.GV.AT
+ARMIN MAHRFEDERAL MINISTRY OF EDUCATION, SCIENCE AND RESEARCH STANDORT@BMBWF.GV.AT

 BMWFW WEBSITE - RIS3: STANDORTSTRATEGIEN FÜR SMART SPECIALISATIONHTTP://WISSENSCHAFT.BMWFW.GV.AT/BMWFW/FORSCHUNG/NATIONAL/STANDORTPOLITIK-FUER-WISSENSCHAFT-FORSCHUNG/